2013 in Konfrontacja Sztuk Walki: List of events

+Title fights

 KSW 22: Pride Time

 KSW 22: Pride Time was held at the Hala Torwar in Warsaw, Poland on March 16, 2013.

 Background

 The main event featured Polish standout Jan Błachowicz defending his Light Heavyweight Championship against UFC veteran Goran Reljic.

 Results

 KSW 23: Khalidov vs. Manhoef

 KSW 23: Khalidov vs Manhoef was a mixed martial arts event held on June 8, 2013, at the Ergo Arena in Gdańsk, Poland.

 Background

 Konfrontacja Sztuk Walki's first Women's Champion was crowned at this event.

 This was the first event available through ksw.tv outside of Poland.

 Results

 KSW 24: Clash of the Giants

 KSW 24: Clash of the Giants was a mixed martial arts event held on September 28, 2013 at the Atlas Arena in Łódź, Poland.

 Background

 The main event saw Mariusz Pudzianowski against Sean McCorkle in a rematch.

 The event also crowned the first heavyweight champion in a match between Pawel Nastula and Karol Bedorf.
-The event also featured a rematch between Michal Materla and Jay Silva in the middleweight division.
+The event also featured a rematch between Michał Materla and Jay Silva in the middleweight division.
 Mateusz Gamrot replaced current lightweight champion Maciej Jewtuszko as UFC veteran Andre Winner's opponent.